herkkules/herkkules/README.md

 **Design of Complex Systems:**

 My core competency is in enabling profitable innovation.
-I craft elegant and user-centric systems rooted in open standards, ensuring long-term relevance.
+I craft elegant and user-centric systems rooted in open standards, ensuring long-term relevance and scalability.

 My independent approach means I am unbiased towards specific service providers.
 Mt focus is on creating solutions that maximise value and future options for your organisation.